 Start gathering these insights as soon as possible

-App & website analytics
+App and website analytics

 The voice of your current users is indispensable when it comes to understanding if your product meets — or will meet — your target user needs; but so is their behavior.
 Where voice represents opinion, behavior (in many instances) represents facts.